cosc-254-huim/huim/ProjectProposal.md

 - Code for the Two-Phase algorithm.
 - Code for the FHM algorithm.
-- Code for the experiment scripts
+- Code for the experiment scripts.
-- Results of experiments
+- Results of experiments.
-- Final video
+- Final video.

 We will submit our materials via a compressed file.

 ## Logistics

-We have a GitHub repository that can be found by clicking here[*here*](https://github.com/cosc-254-huim/huim).
+We have a GitHub repository that can be found by clicking [*here*](https://github.com/cosc-254-huim/huim).
 The repository is where we share code and data among the members of the group.

 We plan to split up the work as follows.
 The first member's main responsibility is to write the code for the Two-Phase algorithm.
 Similarly, the second member's main responsibility is to write the code for the FHM algorithm.
 The third and fourth members' main responsibilities are to write the experiments that evaluate the two algorithms.
 All members are also responsible for producing the final video.